14 Signs Your Friend Likes You: How to Tell If Your Best Friend Is Secretly Attracted to You

 Now, it is possible that this person is just a really good listener.
 Sometimes you'll run into people like this, who listen to everything you say as if you're the only person in the world.
 If you watch them with other people, though, you'll notice that this is their habit with everyone.

-Most people are pretty stingy with compliments.
-When they do compliment, it'll usually be based on something you did.
+Most people are pretty stingy with compliments, and when they do give them, they'll usually be based on something you did.
 For example, a polite acquaintance of yours might occasionally say things like:

 - "Your report turned out really well.
 Nice job."

 - "I like how you did your hair today."

 If a friend likes you, though, the compliments tend to be more frequent and more personal.
 They will compliment you about who you are (or who they think you are) more than what you do.
 For example, they might say:

 - "You're such a beautiful person."

 - "You're so smart.
 You always know just what to do."